ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### OS Prep
 - SSH into each Pi like this `ssh <your username>@<your ip address>` and your password
 - Update all packages to the latest with `sudo apt update -y && sudo apt upgrade -y` then go and make coffee
-- then `sudo vi /boot/firmware/cmdline.txt`
+- Then `sudo vi /boot/firmware/cmdline.txt`
 - Add the following `cgroup_enable=memory cgroup_memory=1`
 - Kernel Modules installation `sudo apt install linux-modules-extra-raspi`
 - Referenced from [here](https://microk8s.io/docs/install-raspberry-pi)